-TOPIC: Glaucoma is the leading cause of irreversible blindness despite having good prognosis with early treatment.
-We evaluated the global extent of undetected glaucoma and the factors associated with it in this systematic review and meta-analysis of population-based epidemiological studies.
-CLINICAL RELEVANCE: Undetected glaucoma increases the risk of vision impairment, which leads to detrimental effects on the quality-of-life and socio-economic well-being of those affected.
+TOPIC: Glaucoma is the leading cause of irreversible blindness, despite having good prognosis with early treatment.
+We evaluated the global extent of undetected glaucoma and the factors associated with it in this systematic review and meta-analysis.
+CLINICAL RELEVANCE: Undetected glaucoma increases the risk of vision impairment, which leads to detrimental effects on the quality-of-life and socioeconomic well-being of those affected.
 Detailed information on the extent and factors associated with undetected glaucoma aid in the development of public health interventions.
-METHODS: We conducted a systematic review and meta-analysis of population-based studies published between January 1, 1990 to June 1, 2020.
-Article search was conducted in online databases (PubMED, Web-of-Science), grey literatures (opengrey) and non-government organization (NGOs) reports.
+METHODS: We conducted a systematic review and meta-analysis of population-based studies published between January 1, 1990, and June 1, 2020.
+Article search was conducted in online databases (PubMED, Web-of-Science), grey literatures (OpenGrey), and nongovernment organization reports.
 Our outcome measure was the proportion of glaucoma cases that were undetected previously.
-Manifest glaucoma included any form of glaucoma reported in the respective study and may include primary-open-angle-glaucoma (POAG), primary-angle-closure-glaucoma (PACG), and/or secondary glaucoma.
+Manifest glaucoma included any form of glaucoma reported in the original studies and may include primary open-angle glaucoma (POAG), primary angle-closure-glaucoma, secondary glaucoma, or a combination thereof.
 Undetected glaucoma was defined as glaucoma cases that were undetected prior to diagnosis in the respective study.
-Random-effect meta-analysis was used to estimate the pooled proportion and factors associated with undetected glaucoma.
-We followed the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) and Meta-analysis of Observational Studies in Epidemiology (MOOSE) guidelines in our study.
-RESULTS: We identified 61 articles from 55 population-based studies (N= 189,359 participants; N= 6,949 manifest glaucoma; N= 5,558 undetected glaucoma).
-Globally, more than half of all glaucoma cases were previously undetected in each geographical region.
-Regionally, Africa (OR 12.70, 95% CI 4.91, 32.86) and Asia (OR 3.41, 95% CI 1.63, 7.16) had higher odds of undetected glaucoma as compared to Europe.
-Countries with low human development index (HDI, <0.55) had higher proportion of undetected manifest glaucoma as compared to countries of medium to very high HDI (≥0.55, all P < 0.001).
-In 2020, 43.78 million POAG cases were undetected, of which 76.7% reside in Africa and Asia.
-CONCLUSION: Undetected glaucoma is highly prevalent across diverse communities worldwide, and more common in Africa and Asia.
-Strategies to improve detection are needed to prevent excess visual disability and blindness due to glaucoma.
+Random-effect meta-analysis was used to estimate the pooled proportion of undetected glaucoma.
+We followed the Preferred Reporting Items for Systematic Reviews and Meta-Analyses and the Meta-analysis of Observational Studies in Epidemiology guidelines in our study.
+RESULTS: We identified 61 articles from 55 population-based studies (n = 189 359 participants; n = 6949 manifest glaucoma).
+Globally, more than half of all glaucoma cases were undetected previously on average in each geographical region.
+Africa (odds ratio [OR], 12.70; 95% confidence interval [CI], 4.91-32.86) and Asia (OR, 3.41; 95% CI, 1.63-7.16) showed higher odds of undetected glaucoma as compared with Europe.
+Countries with low Human Development Index (HDI; <0.55) showed a higher proportion of undetected manifest glaucoma as compared with countries of medium to very high HDI (≥0.55; all P < 0.001).
+In 2020, 43.78 million POAG cases were projected to be undetected, of which 76.7% were in Africa and Asia.
+DISCUSSION: Undetected glaucoma is highly prevalent across diverse communities worldwide and more common in Africa and Asia.
+Strategies to improve detection are needed to prevent excess visual disability and blindness resulting from glaucoma.